alloystorm/dvvr/README.md

 Pro supports multiple actors, has access to advanced shaders and procedural motions.

+[Creator edition](pages/creator.md) has the ability to generate video of various formats, including 3D and VR videos.

 Features unique to HD variant are volumetric fog, subsurface scattering (to simulate skin shade) and anisotropic effect (used for hair materials).

 [Detailed feature list & availabilities](pages/features.md)